University of Michigan: a Top-Ranked School of Information

 Master of Applied Data Science

-Beginning in fall, 2019, UMSI plans to begin offering an online master's degree in applied data science.
-Students can learn more about this new program and register to join the interest list at coursera.org/degrees/master-of-applied-data-science-umich.
+Students can learn more about this program and register to join the interest list at umsi.info/mads-interest.

 PhD in Information Program